In my DEGIRO review, I’ve taken a close look at who they are and if they are worth considering as your investment

 DEGIRO Platform Review

-The DEGIRO platform is a no-frills operation that caters solely to investors willing to give up tools and toys to save – really save – on fees.
+The trading platform is a no-frills operation that caters solely to investors willing to give up tools and toys to save – really save – on fees.
 As a result, the typical DEGIRO review tends to focus on what the platform lacks rather than what it offers because its value proposition is solely on cost savings.
-We don’t think this is an appropriate way to go, particularly given the value the broker offers.
+I don’t think this is an appropriate way to go, particularly given the value the broker offers.

 DEGIRO offers five account types:

 - Day Trader

-It’s worth noting that although the DEGIRO platform is user-friendly, DEGIRO doesn’t offer a demo account.
-There’s no way to play around with the platform without committing money.
-So, if you’re not someone who dives into new sites quickly, then you might consider another low-cost option that includes this feature, like a free account.
+It’s worth noting that although the trading platform is user-friendly, DEGIRO doesn’t offer a demo account.
+This lack of demo account means there’s no way to play around with the platform without committing money.
+So, if you’re not someone who dives into new sites quickly, then you might consider another low-cost option that includes this feature, like a demo account.

-Let’s talk about the different accounts.
-You need to know what account type you want before you sign up because you can’t switch accounts once you sign up.
+Let’s talk about the different retail investor accounts.
+You need to know what account type you want before you sign up because you can’t switch retail investor accounts once you sign up.
 To switch between two accounts, you need to create a whole new account, and even if you do that, DEGIRO treats them as two separate accounts, which means you pay transfer fees.

 The Basic account is strangely named because it’s the most versatile account offered by DEGIRO.
 You don’t have access to leveraged products, but you also don’t pay the extra fees.